 Post-doctoral Research Fellow

-Dr. Deckel joined Great Hollow as research fellow in 2024 after completing her Ph.D. in Environmental Conservation from the University of Massachusetts – Amherst.
+Dr. Deckel joined Great Hollow as a research fellow in 2024 after completing her Ph.D. in Environmental Conservation from the University of Massachusetts – Amherst.
 There, she received a prestigious Graduate Research Fellowship from the National Science Foundation in support of her dissertation research on the implications of climate change for high-elevation breeding birds in the White Mountains.
 She previously earned a B.S. in Wildlife and Conservation Biology from the University of Rhode Island and completed internships with the U.S. Fish and Wildlife Service and National Park Service.
-At Great Hollow, Sarah will be designing independent research on the ecology of migratory songbirds while assisting with Great Hollow’s other research projects and coordinating our summer internship program.
+At Great Hollow, Sarah is leading a study of the physiological ecology of high-elevation montane songbirds in Vermont while also assisting with Great Hollow’s other research projects and coordinating our summer internship program.